timroster/get-started-java-icp/README.md

 Since this instance of ICP is for demos, it can't be accessed by github which makes automatic deployments not possible on code commits but we can manually trigger pipeline builds.

-12. Swich back to ICP and open the pipeline that was created earlier.
+12. Swich back to ICP and open the job that was created earlier.

 13. Click on the **Build now** button to manually start the build process.
 This will pull the latest code from your code repository on GitHub.